adamcobabe/mrv/doc/source/gettingstarted.rst

 ================
 Helping Yourself
 ================
-MayaReVised uses Sphinx as main documentation system, but uses Epydoc to fill the gap.
+MRV uses Sphinx as main documentation system, but uses Epydoc to fill the gap.

 The sphinx documentation provides additional hand-manufactured documentation whereas the epydoc documentation pages are created from the source code only.